 Once you decide to seek medical help, start with your primary care doctor.
 He or she can evaluate you to make sure that medicines or another illness are not the source of your symptoms.
 Your primary care doctor can also thoroughly assess your symptoms and provide treatment.

 Which Health Care Providers Treat Clinical Depression?

-Physician: Primary care doctors (such as internists or family practice doctors) are primarily skilled in medical health care but do have some training in treating mental or psychiatric problems.
+Physician: Primary care doctors (such as internists or family practice doctors) are primarily skilled in medical health care but also are trained to treat mental or psychiatric problems.
 They can also screen you for depression.
 Physicians usually recommend specialized care for patients with more than mild symptoms of depression.